When your dream is to become a parent, you’ll do anything to make that dream come true. You want to take tangible steps forward.

 You can control… Your openness to different adoption situations.

 Having a very open Adoption Planning Questionnaire (APQ) will typically decrease your adoption wait time.
-Being open to different kinds of potential birth mothers and adoption situations means that your adoption specialist is able to pair you with a broader range of expectant parents who have the same adoption goals as you do.
+Being open to different kinds of adoption situations means that your adoption specialist is able to pair you with a broader range of expectant parents who have the same adoption goals as you do.

 You can’t control… The emotions of expectant parents.